 In March 2016, we filed a shelf registration statement on Form S-3 with the SEC, which registration statement was declared effective on April 28, 2016 and allows us to offer up to \$50 million of securities from time to time in one or more offerings (the 2016 Registration Statement).
 Through a Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading"), we sold an aggregate of 479,681 shares of common stock in the open market at a weighted-average selling price of \$13.55 per share, for net proceeds (net of commissions) of \$6.3 million through December 31, 2017, of which \$5.5 million were sold in the year ended December 31, 2017, in the Capital on DemandTM program.
 In addition, in December 2017, we sold an aggregate of 1,105,263 registered shares of common stock at a price to the public of \$9.50 per share, for net proceeds to us, after deducting underwriting discounts and commissions and offering expenses payable by us, of approximately \$9.7 million.
 Pursuant to the 2016 Registration Statement, we may sell up to approximately \$33 million in additional securities in one or more offerings.
-In addition, in January 2018, we filed a shelf registration statement with the SEC, which registration statement was declared effective on February 6, 2018, and allows us to offer up to \$150 million of securities from time to time in one or more offerings. (the 2018 Registration Statement).
-On February 13, 2018, we sold an aggregate of 3,382,352 registered shares of common stock at a price to the public of \$34 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses payable by us, of approximately \$106.7 million.
-Pursuant to the 2018 Registration Statement, we may sell up to approximately \$35 million in additional securities in one or more offerings.
+In addition, in January 2018, we filed a shelf registration statement with the SEC, which registration Statement was declared effective on February 6, 2018, and allows us to offer up to \$150 million of securities from time to time in one or more offerings. (the 2018 Registration Statement).
+On February 13, 2018, we sold an aggregate of 3,382,352 registered shares of common stock at a price to the public of \$34 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses payable by us, after deducting underwriting discounts and offering expenses payable by us, after deducting underwriting discounts and offering expenses of common stock at a price to the public of \$34 per share, for net proceeds to us, after deducting underwriting discounts and offering expenses payable by us, of approximately \$106.7 million.
+Pursuant to the 2018 Registration Statement, we